rmit-s3674270-wenpeng-jiang/-Social-Network/README.md

 			}

 			else if (input == 3) {
+				System.out.println("Please select one of the persons from the list.");
 				select(Person.profile);
 				int selection;
 				Scanner sc2 = new Scanner(System.in);
 				selection = sc2.nextInt();

+				int choice = 0;

 				do {
+				System.out.println("0.
+Back to previous Menu");
 				System.out.println("1.
 Update the profile of the selected person");
 				System.out.println("2.
 Delete selected person");
 				System.out.println("3.
 Display the profile of selected person");